securityfirst/tent-content/contents_en/information/safely-deleting/beginner/secure-deletion-on-mac-os.md

-[Title]: # (Secure deletion on Mac OS X)
+[Title]: # (Secure deletion on Mac OS)
 [Order]: # (2)

-# Secure deletion on Mac OS X
+# Secure deletion on Mac OS

-On OS X 10.4 and above, you can securely delete individual files by simply:
+On Mac OS X 10.4 and above, you can securely delete individual files by simply:

 *   Moving them to the Trash;
 *   Then selecting Finder > Secure Empty Trash.